THE EAST WINDOW

 Above

-the arms of the See of Lincoln.
+The arms of the See of Lincoln.

 St. Clement (Phillippians iv, 3)

-wears a toga and white tunica with purple stripes and carries a crozier as Bishop of Rome.
+Wears a toga and white tunica with purple stripes and carries a crozier as Bishop of Rome.
 The anchor reminds us of his death by drowning.
 The scene below recalls a legend that the Lamb guided him to a stream of living water.

 The name Clement was that of the Rev. C. Elsmere.